hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## Are you an MD? are you are virologist?
 Are you specialist on pandemics?
 Why are you wasting everbody's time if you are none of these?

 Minimizing the total pain of this pandemic is worth every effort.

-- immunized people are key to get out of the crisis
-- certified immunized persons could play critical roles in this optimization problem
+The service of certified immunized persons in critical roles is essential:

 - currently these immunized persons are restricted by the same measures that restrict the general population
   - from helping others
   - from keeping up the supply chain
 - this is an obvious mis-allocation of resources

 ## But immunized persons already have a valuable role in the "herd immunity" model?

-- controlling the spread of immunity by "counter-infections"
+Controlling the spread of immunity by "counter-infections"

 - protects the high risk persons
 - accelerates herd immunization
 - accelerates a general recovery

 ## This is all to abstract.
 Give me a concrete example!

-- low risk people help high risk people by shopping for them:
+Low risk people help high risk people by shopping for them:

-  - they get just as infected as others
-  - they then spread the virus just as others
+- shopping helpers with unknown immunization status can get infected and then spread the virus
   - to their loved ones
   - to their community
   - on the wares they are handling
   - to other shopping helpers in the supermarket
   - to the persons they wanted to help

 - immunized people don't have these issues
   - disinfected wares from immunized people are safe